vuyo863/Helios/replit.md

     - Dropdown is irrelevant in "Vergleich" mode
   - This applies to all percentage fields in: Profit/P&L, Trend P&L, Grid Trading (Gesamter + Höchster)
   - Documented in `shared/modes-logic.ts` for AI implementation in Phase 4
+- **Grid Trading Special Logic** (November 20, 2025):
+  - **Gesamter Grid Profit**: Sum of ALL screenshots (standard aggregation)
+  - **Höchster Grid Profit**: SINGLE screenshot with highest value (internal comparison)
+    - Percentage calculation uses INDIVIDUAL screenshot's investment, NOT sum of all investments
+    - Example: If Screenshot 2 has highest Grid Profit (75 USDT), use Screenshot 2's investment (400 USDT) for %
+    - ❌ WRONG: Using sum of all investments (1400 USDT) would show artificially low percentages
+  - **Grid Profit Durchschnitt**: Time-based average with conditional output
+    - Mode "Neu": Divide by runtime_since_start
+    - Mode "Vergleich": Divide by time_since_last_upload
+    - Only output hour/day/week fields if respective time_basis >= 1
+  - All Grid Trading logic documented in `shared/field-logic.ts`

 **Planned Features**:
 - Screenshot upload functionality (file storage not yet implemented)